misterorion/misterorion.com/content/posts/gcloud-delete-untagged-images.md

 tags: ["PowerShell","Google Cloud", "Docker"]
 ---

-When we push a container image to Google Container Registry with the same tag as an existing image, the tag on the existing image is removed leaving us an image with no tag.
-Assuming you have no use for these, they take up space and will raise your bill.
+When we push a container image to Google Container Registry with the same tag as an existing image, the tag on the existing image is removed, leaving us an image with no tag.

-Wouldn't it be nice if we could remove all of these untagged images at once?
+All images take up space and count towards your bill.
+Assuming you have no use for the untagged images, wouldn't it be nice if we could remove all of them at once?

+## Existing Solutions

 Unlike Amazon's ECR Lifecycle Policies, there is **currently** no official way to do this on GCP, but we have options.

-## Existing Solutions

 I've seen a few ways to tackle this issue, notably [GCR Cleaner](https://github.com/sethvargo/gcr-cleaner), which is mentioned in Google's Container Registry's [official documentation](https://cloud.google.com/container-registry/docs/managing#deleting_images).

 There are also a few interesting proposals in this [Stack Overflow question](https://stackoverflow.com/questions/46451173/delete-untagged-images-on-google-cloud-registry).

-These are certainly viable options and should be reviewed before proceeding.
+These are certainly viable options and should be reviewed thoroughly before proceeding.

 ## My Solution

 My solution is to use Cloud Build and Cloud Scheduler with a dash of PowerShell and shell scripting.
-If you are very fluent in shell scripting you could probably omit the PowerShell step below and flesh out the shell script in the last step.
-Compared to my approach, this is cleaner because it doesn't write to the filesystem.
-But I find that PowerShell is is just nicer to use when working with the JSON omitted by `gcloud`.
+It is a bit simpler than the solutions referenced above, but I find it works quite well.

 > The commands below are for Google Cloud *Artifact Registry* (not to be confused with Container Registry), but you can easily modify the `gcloud` commands to accommodate the latter.